 Hoise lane is edgy and popular, and the artwork is pretty amazing.
 The mix of styles, color, and messages that each piece showed was absolutely incredible and free!!
 The laneway was not busy when I went and is wide enough to not feel claustrophobic.

 It’s probably better going in the morning or at midday so that you’re better able to see everything, I think when the street gets a bit dark some of the work is unfortunately easy to miss.
 The artwork there changes continually, and hopefully, you’d get to see some artists live at their work.
 Hosier lane does not only have great street art but it is also close to lots of great bars and restaurants.
 Worth a look!

 6. Visit Shrine of Remembrance

 It is a great place to visit with lots of history regarding the various wars up to the present day!
 Way to remember the fallen men and women of all wars as it offers a great look into the past.
 I stumbled upon this place while strolling through the park.

 It’s near to The Royal Botanical Garden.
 You could see the Shrine of remembrance first then go straight to the garden.
 It is a lovely building and a great history lesson underneath the building, it’s like a mini-war memorial.
 Free entrance too!
 Don’t forget to enjoy the view from the rooftop and underground little museum

 7. Relax in the Royal Botanic Gardens

-Beautifully maintained, the Royal Botanic gardens offers plenty of shaded areas you can simply relax and soak in the peaceful atmosphere while gazing upon the lovely, and natural surrounds.
+Beautifully maintained, the Royal Botanic gardens offer plenty of shaded areas you can simply relax and soak in the peaceful atmosphere while gazing upon the lovely and natural surrounds.
 The best part is it is free and in the heart of the Melbourne CBD.
 Besides the gorgeous flowers, trees, if you are in the right month of the year you can also experience outdoor cinema in the Melbourne Royal Botanical Gardens, check out their website for more info.